Protecting businesses since 2009

 A.K.S Security was founded in 2009 by Eric Turner — a developer with 25 years of experience building web applications, based in the DFW Metroplex.
 What started as one person helping businesses lock down their systems has grown into a tight-knit team of trusted security consultants who work together on every engagement.

 We're not a big consultancy and we don't outsource.
+No offshore teams, no anonymous contractors — just real people, in the United States, who you can actually talk to.
 Every assessment, every code review, every remediation is done by our team directly.
 We use the same cutting-edge tools and techniques that real attackers use, and we stay current on every new vulnerability, exploit, and attack vector as they emerge — because the threat landscape changes weekly, and last year's playbook doesn't cut it.

 When you reach out, you get a real conversation with the people doing the actual work.
 We're small enough to care, experienced enough to find what matters, and committed enough to see it through.